 Aldine holds full accreditation from the Texas Education Agency.

 The Board is the policy-making body for the school district.
 Seven elected community members, serving four-year terms, comprise the AISD Board of Education.
-Each trustee serves on a voluntary basis and rotate board offices.
+Each trustee serves on a voluntary basis.

 Click here to learn more about the District’s leadership.